OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/merge.md

 As the name says, this feature allows users to merge existing configurations such as mappings and integration groups for usability purpose.
 It also helps reduce the maintenance cost.
 Given below are some cases in which merge feature can be useful.

 * User was using the old User Interface (UI) for integration and has now shifted to the new UI.
-Before OpsHub Integration Manager Version 7.0, it was not possible to create bidirectional mapping and integrations in one go.
+Before <code class="expression">space.vars.SITENAME</code> Version 7.0, it was not possible to create bidirectional mapping and integrations in one go.
 If a user wanted to create a bidirectional integration between TFS and JIRA, the required configurations were as follows:

 * **Configuration 1**
   * Mapping 1 [TFS User Story to JIRA Requirement]